Higher Curvature Inflation and the Species Scale: Scalar Potentials from f(R) Gravity

 The exponential parameter $\gamma$ is related to the asymptotic form of $f(R)$ via

 where we have assumed that the infinite distance limit of $\phi$ corresponds to $R\to M_0^2$.
 This is equivalent to demanding that $F$ diverges at $M_0^2$

-Given this, and assuming that the series is such that its partial sums are bounded from below\footnote{This condition is, for example, weaker than requiring the series to contain only a finite number of negative coefficients, and it is further supported by positivity constraints on irrelevant operators \cite{Adams:2006sv}.} it follows that
+Given this, and assuming that the series is such that its partial sums are bounded from below\footnote{This condition is, for example, weaker than requiring the series to contain only a finite number of negative coefficients, and it is further supported by positivity constraints on irrelevant operators \cite{Adams:2006sv}.}